Cortinarius sanguineus

-Cortinarius sanguineus, commonly known as the blood red webcap, is a species of fungus in the genus Cortinarius.
+Cortinarius sanguineus, commonly known as the blood red webcap or blood red cortinarius, is a species of fungus in the genus Cortinarius.

 Taxonomy

 Austrian naturalist Franz Xaver von Wulfen described the species as Agaricus sanguineus in 1781, reporting that it appeared in the fir tree forests around Klagenfurt and Ebenthal and in October.
-He noted that it was very pretty but edible.
+He noted that it was very pretty but inedible.
 The specific epithet is the Latin word sanguineus, meaning "bloody".
-Samuel Frederick Gray established Cortinarius as a genus in the first volume of his 1821 work A Natural Arrangement of British Plants, recording the species as Cortinaria sanguinea "the bloody curtain-stool".
+Samuel Frederick Gray established Cortinarius as a genus in 1821, recording the species as Cortinaria sanguinea "the bloody curtain-stool".

 Friedrich Otto Wünsche described it as Dermocybe sanguinea in 1877.
 Most mycologists retain Dermocybe as merely a subgenus of Cortinarius as genetically all the species lie within the latter genus.

 It is closely related to Cortinarius puniceus, which grows under oak and beech from England and France.